ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ### 3.1.
 URI and HTTP method match

-The ballerina dispatcher considers the absolute-resource-path of the service as the base path and the resource function name as the path of the resource function for the URI path match.
+The ballerina dispatcher considers the absolute-resource-path of the service as the base path and the resource function name as the path of the resource method for the URI path match.
 Ballerina dispatching logic depends on the HTTP method of the request in addition to the URI.
 Therefore, matching only the request path will not be sufficient.
 Once the dispatcher finds a resource, it checks for the method compatibility as well.
-The accessor name of the resource describes the HTTP method where the name of the remote function implicitly describes its respective method
+The accessor name of the resource describes the HTTP method where the name of the remote method implicitly describes its respective method

 ### 3.2.
 Most specific path match